AzizaAnwari/hackerRank-problem-solution/README.md

 Hi guys,

-     Aziza here,I ove to code paticuarly in java .
+     Aziza here,I love to code paticularly in java .
      And loves to cook food too :)